Rdevendhareddy/Rdevendhareddy/README.md

 I enjoy learning by doing and I am passionate about transforming data into actionable insights.
 Proficient in **Java, Python, and SQL**, I actively use tools like **Power BI, Tableau** to solve problems and visualize data effectively.

-Beyond coding, I focus on **AI-driven automation, prompt engineering, and hackathons** to stay ahead in this AI-driven era.
+Beyond coding, I focus on **AI-driven automation, prompt engineering, n8n, ML** to stay ahead in this AI-driven era.
-I also participate in workshops, conferences, and competitions to expand my network and sharpen my technical edge.
+I also participate in workshops, Tech conferences, and competitions to expand my network and sharpen my technical edge.

 ---